resv/MINDTIPPER/README.md

 I've realized, I was more focused on being able to learn, understand and implement real world enterprise MVC skills.
 Of course I am disappointed at myself and disappointed others for not being able to deliver a working product.
 I will use this failure as a reflection of my weaknesses and where I need improvement.
 I will continue to practice MVC so that one day I will feel competent enough to secure a professional position as a "Java Developer".

-I'd like to thank [Platform PerScholas](https://www.platformbyps.org/) for the opportunity to learn Java Developement.
+I'd like to thank [Platform PerScholas](https://www.platformbyps.org/) for the opportunity to learn Java Development.
 - Special thanks to :
   - [Marcial Cordon](https://www.linkedin.com/in/marcial-cordon/): SQL and Core Java.
   - [Michael Gabriel](https://www.linkedin.com/in/michael-gabriel-964491123/): JDBC, JSP, SCRIPLET, and JPA.